nieldejonghe/nieldejonghe.com/README.md

 **Must Have**

+- Setup VPN on PI so I can safely connect to it from outside my home network (Wireguard and forward VPN port)
 - Hosting the website will happen on my RPI4 from my home.
 - RPI and webserver configuration should happen with an ansible playbook.
 - Need DNS hosting of nieldejonghe.com, how to make sure dynamic IP is updated?